Skip to main content

 Dani Pralea13 min read

-LinkedIn has two completely separate API ecosystems - one for posting and one for analytics.
+LinkedIn has two separate API ecosystems.
+One is for posting.
+One is for analytics.
 Most social media tools only implement one of them well.
-I found this out while building Sydium's LinkedIn integration, and it explains why so many tools show you engagement numbers that don't match what you see in LinkedIn itself.
+I found this out while building Sydium's LinkedIn integration.
+It explains why so many tools show engagement numbers that do not match what you see inside LinkedIn.

 Why LinkedIn Needs Third-Party Tools